HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 Based on rough costing, Technical Leads and their engineering teams SHOULD provide an initial assessment for "fit" - whether any proposed Epics need to be cut or reduced in scope for the Release.

-It is strongly RECOMMENDED that engineering teams buffer 15% capacity for emerging issues during a Release.
+It is strongly RECOMMENDED that engineering teams buffer a **minimum of 15%** capacity for responding to emerging issues during a Release, supporting DCP community reviews for RFC(s), time-off, regular DCP meetings, transitioning developers on or off a team, etc.

 #### Modeling Objectives Requiring Further Research